 If you are experiencing problems with the hyperlink of your digital card not being active in the SMS message when you share your card with others, it is due to a bug in Apple iOS.
 We have reached out to Apple regarding this issue but have not received a reply as to when the bug will be fixed.
-In the interim, we have provided a working solution to mitigate the problem to the best ability.
+In the interim, we have provided a working solution to mitigate the problem until Apple addresses the bug.

 So what’s the Apple iOS bug?